internetstandards/Internet.nl/documentation/Operational Changes.md

 # Create a new settings file based on the current dist
 cp -v internetnl/settings-dist.py internetnl/settings.py

-# NOTE: this may be port 8323 - see the Routinator installation documentation
+# NOTE: routinator HTTP API may run on port 9556 or on port 8323 - see our
+# Routinator installation documentation
 # Test with a curl call to this URL, which should produce "Not Found", meaning
 # there is an HTTP API on the endpoint.
+echo 'ROUTINATOR_URL=http://localhost:8323/api/v1/validity' >> ~/internet.nl.env
+# or
 echo 'ROUTINATOR_URL=http://localhost:9556/api/v1/validity' >> ~/internet.nl.env

 # The internetnl user also needs these settings.
 They are loaded through the EnvironmentFile instruction in the